cover image showing social media platforms

 Apple: The Power of User-Generated Content

-Apple's "Shot on iPhone" campaign is a prime example of effective user-generated content marketing.
+Apple's "Shot on iPhone" campaign is a prime example of effective user-generated content creation.
 By showcasing stunning photos taken by everyday people, Apple creates a sense of community and inspires users to capture and share their moments.

-image of wendy's ad
+image of a wendys ad

 Wendy's: A Witty and Engaging Voice